 Check out all the Knights playing affiliated ball for a living In the Pros.
 Stewart is joined by other former Knights in the big leagues like Mitch Haniger of the Mariners, Matt Duffy of the Rays and Matt Boyd of the Tigers.
 All three played on the 2010 Corvallis club.

 All our Knights are enrolled at Universities and Colleges across the country.
 Our student-athletes come from primarily out west and from partner schools like Oregon State, Oregon, Portland, Cal Poly, UC Irvine, UC Santa Barbara, UC Riverside, San Diego, San Francisco and Pepperdine.

 You can check out all our boys still playing spring ball In College.
 There are links to all our eligible alums team websites.

-We take great pride in our alums and have accounted for all players from 1990-2017 that have donned the Knight uniform, including Corvallis greats like shortstop Peter Van Gansen and pitcher Casey Bloomquist of long-time partner school Cal Poly (pictured, l-r, following the 2013 WCL championship game).
+We take great pride in our alums and have accounted for all players from 1990-present that have donned the Knight uniform, including Corvallis greats like shortstop Peter Van Gansen and pitcher Casey Bloomquist of long-time partner school Cal Poly (pictured, l-r, following the 2013 WCL championship game).

 Alums are listed from A-Z along with the years they played with the Knights, their position and their school (for players who played in the team’s summer collegiate era).